kaykay38/dwm/README.md

 Configuration
 -------------
-The configuration of dwm is done by editing the [config.def.h](./config.def.h), then removing `config.h`, and (re)compiling the source code.
+The configuration of dwm is done by editing the [config.def.h](./config.def.h), and (re)compiling the source code.